Dominion: Prequel to the Exorcist: Production

 An early cut of Schrader's film that ran at 130 minutes was shown to the studio in early 2003.
 The cut was widely derided due to a lack of scares and gore.
 The studio at first opted to re-edit the film to make it scarier, which Schrader opposed.
 Additional photography was then planned, which according to Schrader only grew "bigger and bigger" as time went on.
 Schrader attested that he faithfully adapted Carr's screenplay on screen and that the studio went through "buyer's remorse" during production.
 Later reports indicated that Schrader was first given the option to re-edit the film twice, with neither cut managing to satisfy the studio.
 Sheldon Kahn was brought in to re-cut the film without Schrader's involvement.
 Schrader was "livid" and reportedly demanded that Kahn leave.
-By then, the studio met with other filmmakers to direct new scenes to make the film scarier.
+By then, the studio had met with other filmmakers to direct new scenes to make the film scarier.
 Carr was expected for rewrites, but instead the studio opted to fire Schrader and scrap the film entirely in August 2003.
-Morgan Creek sought for a new director starting in October.
+Morgan Creek searched for a new director starting in October.
 Renny Harlin was among the directors who met with Robinson and suggested to rewrite the script, cast new actors, and add in more action.
 The studio was impressed and hired Harlin.
 Following revisions were done by Carr, Skip Woods, Alexi Hawley, and Harlin.
-Skarsgård was the only cast member retained from the original shoot.
+Skarsgård and Julian Wadham were the only cast members retained from the original shoot.
 In November 2003, special makeup effects artist Gary J. Tunnicliffe confirmed he would be involved with the film.
 Filming under Harlin's direction began in the winter of 2003 in Rome and concluded after twelve weeks.

-In April 2004, Warner Bros.
-Home Entertainment began considered releasing Schrader's film direct to video.
+In April 2004, Warner Home Video began to consider releasing Schrader's film direct to video.
 With a budget upward of $90 million, Exorcist: The Beginning opened on August 20, 2004 and underperformed at the box office and was critically panned.
-Schrader admitted to seeing the film on opening weekend with William Peter Blatty and told The Independent "This is really bad.
+Schrader admitted to seeing the film on opening weekend with Blatty and told The Independent "This is really bad.
 If it stays this bad, I bet there's a chance I can get mine resurrected".